 The cell phone web page I talked about has been up a few years now.
 I have watched the same registered users over time revisit that page again and again, and some have even emailed me with questions.
 What I’ve found is they are revisiting my page to view the eBay auctions!.
 Many repeatedly, because the auctions are live.
 So (to my astonishment) – an ad on my web site (the auctions) is actually DRIVING traffic to my site!
 On that particular page I really don’t sell any memory cards or accessories anymore, but people are STILL buying used cell phones from those auctions (I saw one commission on one just earlier this week).
 I’ve had many ideas for sites that would thrive with auction listings and good content like some kind of niche collectibles, concert or sports tickets, niche electronics, jewelry, even flat screen tv’s.
 But who wants to go back to the eBay affiliate site every time I want to list another auction?

-Enter the BayRSS Wordpress plugin for listing eBay auctions on your web site!!
+Enter the BayRSS WordPress plugin for listing eBay auctions on your web site!!
 Install this plugin and you will be able to add a little tag into your post with some keywords and how many auctions you want displayed and BLAM! you have live eBay auctions in your posts and pages.
 It’s sooooo easy to use!
 You can also choose to only show auctions with so many bids or a certain dollar amount, share the revenue with other authors within your blog, and more!

 I use BayRSS to list eBay auctions in my blog(s) every day.
-BayRSS is a premium Wordpress plugin and it costs $39.
-It’s only competitor at that price is the WP EASYBAY™ Wordpress plugin.
+BayRSS is a premium WordPress plugin and it costs $39.
+It’s only competitor at that price is the WP EASYBAY™ WordPress plugin.
 As far as I can tell from online screenshots and examples BayRSS and WP EASYBAY™ are identical except for the fact EASYBAY has 16+ more features than BAYRSS.
 In addition, even though the layout of auctions on your page from each plugin is the same – BayRSS “cloaks” (redirects) the links.
 That’s so you don’t have tons of external “affiliate links” on your posts and pages that google might find excessive and give you a penalty for.
 I don’t know for sure if PHPBay Pro has this feature or not, but none of their online example sites was cloaking their links if it was (big mistake!).
 I do have another use for PHPBay though – which I’ll explain later in this article.

 Going back to BayRSS – you get free updates for life and support.
 These are both things worth paying for.
 Free wordpress plugins are great, but if you have a problem sometimes getting technical support can take a few days.
-Also you might wait 6 months for the lastest version of Wordpress to be supported.
+Also you might wait 6 months for the lastest version of WordPress to be supported.
 Since I purchased and started using the BayRSS eBay plugin I’ve gotten updates quickly and fast email response to support questions.
 Azlan Kasim – who is the creator of BayRSS has always been quick to answer all my questions and emails.
 He has released a brand new update to BayRSS to be compatible with the new eBay Partner Network, so BayRSS is now ready to use EPN ID’s switching from Commission Junction.

 I want to show you why I’m so enthusiastic about BayRSS.
 Before I show you how I use it in my blogs (and the kinds of sales I make) – let me sum up the BayRSS feature set again: